puppetlabs/puppet-docs/source/pe/3.7/rbac_ldap.md

 	}

 **TODO: REMOVE THE SECTION ABOVE FOR PE 3.7 DOCS**

-**Note:** There is currently an issue where group importation does not respect the group object class setting, but the group membership syncing does.
-This means that groups can be imported that do not match the specified object class type, and as such, those groups will never be associated with their members.
-If you want to use more than one group object class, to solve this problem, set the group object class to "\*".

 See [Working with User Roles](./rbac_user_roles.html) for information about managing users and groups.